 To turn on the night-friendly look, Google Messages in the past required users to visit the overflow menu in the top-right corner and hit “Enable dark mode.”
 The opposite was achieved by hitting “Disable dark mode.”

 With version 5.0.055 today, currently in the beta channel, that button has been removed in favor of Messages respecting Android 10’s system-wide dark theme.
-The quick settings toggle or Settings > Disable > Dark theme now controls the app’s appearance.
+The quick settings toggle or Settings > Display > Dark theme now controls the app’s appearance.

 This results in a more seamless experience for users following Android 10’s launch at the start of this month.
 Another step Google could take to offer an even more consistent experience is adding a “Choose theme” menu in Messages settings.
 “System default” would still let you abide by Android 10, while forcing “Light” or “Dark” regardless of the system become an option.